 > How Do I Correct SSCR Errors Online?

-Watch our brief tutorial on how to log on to our secure site and navigate to and correct your SSCR errors.
+Watch tutorials on how to log on to our secure site and navigate to and correct your SSCR errors.
 For additional information, see our SSCR Error Correction frequently asked questions and error code definitions.
 If you have questions or need assistance, please contact SSCRerrors@studentclearinghouse.org.

 > Which Student Populations Should Be Reported to the Clearinghouse?